 And furthermore, this pay figure was only a nominal value from which various deductions were made in accordance with the goods (like food, equipment, attire and even burial fees) consumed by the legionary.
 Still, there were cases when the Roman legionary was paid less than he deserved, and sometimes the ‘swindling’ measures were initiated by giving the soldiers worthless parcels of land instead of the praemia militare.

 On the other hand, many potential recruits were still drawn to the prospect of joining a legion because of the booty factor.
-In essence, many charismatic commanders touted the apparent prevalence of loot (and its ‘fair’ distribution), especially when conducting wars against the richer and powerful neighbors.
+In fact, many charismatic commanders touted the apparent prevalence of loot (and its ‘fair’ distribution), especially when conducting wars against the richer and powerful neighbors – and this ‘system’ was adopted even during the Late Republic era.
 According to Cicero (as noted by Ross Cowan), this might have been the prime factor that motivated the disparate troops under Marc Antony.
 The popular practice also alludes to the penchant for plundering – with the soldiers tending to strip the dead as the very first act after achieving victory over their foes.